grbfacet/facet/relativity-tutorial.md

 <span class="eq">42 m/s x 3600 s/hr = 150 km/hr = 93 mph.</span>

 If you imagine being hit by a fastball thrown by a major league baseball pitcher that gives some sense of the punch packed by a 42 GeV bunch of electrons in our experiment.
-The SLAC Linac can produce 60 bunches per second so imagine being pelted by 60 pitchers simultaneously with each pitcher throwing a baseball at you every second.
+The SLAC Linac can produce 60 bunches per second so imagine being pelted by 60 pitchers simultaneously with each pitcher throwing a fastball at you every second.
 Ouch.

 ### Relativity theory